Limited Availability Remaining for the 2023-2024 School Year.

 We have purposely provided a long application period in order to allow families enough time to complete the application.
 If you missed the deadline, please contact admissions@jlamiami.org, however we cannot guarantee that your application will be considered.

 There is a $100 non-refundable application fee per applicant, which can be paid online when you submit your application.
-We are committed to accepting all mission appropriate students irrespective of their family’s ability to pay.
-To request a waiver of the application or CSS fee, email the Director of Admissions at

 A JLA student will possess exemplary character traits, high academic ability, a genuine interest in learning, and a passion for knowledge.
 In addition, they will demonstrate the potential for leadership and a genuine desire to grow Jewishly.
 Moreover, the family of a JLA student must be supportive of the school’s mission and excited to join the JLA community as positive, contributing members.